 Troy Shaffer coaches EMS professionals every day, many of whom are mothers.
 Here are a few suggestions he has to help parents succeed:

-At ACLS Certification Institute by CareerCert, we understand that flexibility is an essential part of being a paramedic or EMT mom.
+At ACLS Certification Institute, we understand that flexibility is an essential part of being a paramedic or EMT mom.
 That’s why we offer online solutions that give you the convenience of learning where, when, and at what pace works best for you.

 For example, instead of completing your BLS certification renewal in a classroom and worrying about commuting and arranging schedules, you can complete BLS recertification online whenever you have time, maybe even after the kids are in bed.
 Your BLS online renewal will still give you an in-depth and up-to-date education, but you get to finish the course on your terms.

 Our accreditation comes through the ADA, AMA, and ANCC in joint providership with the Postgraduate Institute for Medicine (PIM).
 Each of our courses is also accredited by CAPCE.
-That’s why more than 10,000 healthcare providers have used our program to sharpen their skills, improve patient outcomes, and advance their careers.
+That’s why thousands of healthcare providers have used our program to sharpen their skills, improve patient outcomes, and advance their careers.
 Explore our ACLS, BLS, PALS, and NRP certifications.